netquity/err-github-jira-release/README.md

   - fail
     - create two new tickets (major, patch) and merge their PRs to `develop`
     - re-initiate release sequence, creating a new version tag on `develop` to `2.0.0-rc.2+sealed`:
-      - increment pre-release segment `rc.N` by one:
+      - increment prerelease segment `rc.N` by one:
         - `rc.1` -> `rc.2`
       - reset metadata segment:
         - `sent` -> `sealed`